fat-potato-uk/k8-demo-3/README.md

 #### Pods
+* How many pods are running in the default namespace?

 ### Specific Questions
 This is for the in person tutorial scenario where specific access to our cluster has been given.